 “The RCM is a game changer,” says Roger.
 “We’re going to see things we’ve never seen before.”

-That’s because one of the biggest upgrades is the design of the RCM as a constellation, or network, of three identical satellites rather than just one, like the currently operating RADARSAT-2 satellite that it’s replacing.
+That’s because one of the biggest upgrades is the fact the RCM is a constellation, or network, of three identical satellites rather than just one, like the RADARSAT-2 satellite it’s replacing.

 Using three satellites means the RCM can revisit and image the same location much more often.
 The RCM can now provide imaging of anywhere in Canada at least once a day or up to three or four times a day in the North, whereas RADARSAT-2 can only monitor an area once every two to three days.
 That greatly improved ability enables the RCM to provide far more data to researchers and industry, compared with prior RADARSAT missions.

 “That’s a big difference when you’re monitoring something like a flood or oil spill,” says Roger.

 The use of three satellites also represents a significant upgrade since they can back up each other in case one goes off line.
 “We’ve always been quite aware that with RADARSAT-1 or RADARSAT-2, having only one satellite in space — if that fails, we really don't have any backup,” he says.
 “With a three-satellite constellation we really have a much more robust system.”

 The RCM also incorporates new, innovative technologies.
 It features an imaging mode called compact polarimetry (CP), which was added at the recommendation of NRCan radar scientists to significantly increase the amount of information for monitoring large areas in Canada.